FAQGURU/FAQGURU/topics/en/css.md

 * https://www.w3schools.com/howto/howto_css_table_zebra.asp

 [[↑] Back to top](#CSS)
 ### What’s the difference between “resetting” and “normalizing” CSS?
 Which would you choose, and why?
-(Senior)

 * **Resetting** — is meant to strip all default browser styling on elements.
 For e.g. `margins`, `paddings`, `font-sizes` of all elements are reset to be the same.
 You will have to redeclare styling for common typographic elements.
 * **Normalizing** — preserves useful default styles rather than “unstyling” everything.
 It also corrects bugs for common browser dependencies.